a6guerre/hash-table-library-c/README.md

 # Build
-Note: Working on getting the makefile, in the meantime run gcc darray.c hashmap.c tests.c -o test
+Note: Working on getting the makefile, in the meantime run:

+gcc darray.c hashmap.c tests.c -o test

 ./test

 Feel free to modify tests, or link this library to your code if you need a hashmap data structures.